-When it comes to picking an Overwatch 2 DPS hero, there are 17 to choose from, and we’ve spent dozens of hours deep in the trenches of multiplayer to find out how they all stack up against each other.
+When it comes to picking the best Overwatch 2 DPS heroes, Blizzard’s sequel has given fans of the popular FPS game the opportunity to try out this revamped roster of Overwatch 2 characters.
+There are 17 DPS heroes to choose from, and we’ve spent hours deep in the trenches of the multiplayer game to find out how they all stack up against each other.

 The best Overwatch 2 DPS heroes are: